Exactly Solvable Phase Transition in a Cavity-Coupled 1D Ising Chain

 Applying a partial mean-field approximation to spins in this Hamiltonian yields:

 In the same manner as discussed above, in the limit where the coupling $g$ becomes large and the second term dominates, a second-order phase transition at finite temperature is expected to occur also in this Hamiltonian.
-However, numerical calculations at absolute zero temperature reported in Ref.~\cite{Rohn:2020:IML} have confirmed a first-order phase transition.
+However, numerical calculations at absolute zero temperature reported in Ref.~\cite{Rohn:2020:IML} have confirmed a first-order phase transition at $\varepsilon=0$, and recent quantum Monte Carlo simulations in one and two dimensions, alongside an exact one-dimensional solution provided in the appendix of Ref.~\cite{Langheld2025}, have investigated the effect of a finite longitudinal field $\varepsilon$, revealing that this first-order nature persists for small fields but gives way to a second-order transition via a multicritical point for larger fields.

 Since this Hamiltonian possesses a \( Z_2 \times Z_2 \) symmetry \cite{Rohn:2020:IML}, which differs from that of our model, the difference may arise from the fact that the two systems belong to different universality classes.